groupdocs-merger/GroupDocs.Merger-Docs/java/getting-started/installation.md

 ### Add GroupDocs.Merger as a dependency

-Then define GroupDocs.Merger for Java API dependency in your `pom.xml` as follows:
+Then define GroupDocs.Merger for Java API dependency in your project as follows:

+_The latest version of Merger API can be [found here](https://reference.groupdocs.com/merger/java/)_

 {{< tabs "example2">}}
 {{< tab "Maven" >}}